Kevinovitz/TryHackMe_Writeups/adventofcyber2023/adventofcyber2023.md

 In this task we will be using Hydra to bruteforce our way into the security system for the IT server room.

+When trying the access the login page, make sure to use `http` (not https) and append the port number to the ip address.

+So if your ip is `10.10.10.10` and your provided port number is `8000`, you need to visit `http://10.10.10.10:8000`.

 1. Using crunch and hydra, find the PIN code to access the control system and unlock the door.
 What is the flag?